realChrisDeBon/GyroPrompt/README.md

 This project could be a good start for someone to look over who's interested in how something like this might work.

 ############ IMPORTANT ################
-To add repo to VS, move GryoPrompt.sln to top of directory - all other files are in a subdirectory w/ folder named "TinCan" (this was one of the earlier named I toyed with before renaming it)
+To add repo to VS, move GryoPrompt.sln to top of directory - all other files are in a subdirectory w/ folder named "TinCan" (this was one of the earlier names I toyed with before renaming it)